-Objective 1: Societal value through projects
+Objective 1: Social value in projects

-Based on a materiality analysis in 2016, we consulted with internal and external stakeholders to investigate how Witteveen+Bos can maximise its contribution to these goals.
-In 2017, all four business lines determined which of the 17 SDGs they could most contribute to through their projects and with their knowledge.
-In the coming years, we plan to assess all completed projects using a SDG Impact Tool, which was developed internally at Witteveen+Bos.
-This will enable us to increase the impact generated through our project work.
+Based on a materiality analysis in 2016, we consulted with internal and external stakeholders to investigate how Witteveen+Bos can maximise its contribution to the 17 SDGs.
+In 2017, all our business lines identified which of the 17 UN Sustainable Development Goals (SDGs) they could most contribute to in their projects and with their knowledge.
+In the coming years, we plan to assess all completed projects using a so-called ‘SDG Impact Tool’ developed internally at Witteveen+Bos.
+This enables us to increase our current impact.

 Objective 2: Talent development

-Our corporate culture of trust and entrepreneurship is aimed at ensuring good in-company relationships and caring for each other.
-We also aim to ensure that employees gain optimal satisfaction from their work and that we have sufficient in-house talent for career development and promotion to management or other positions.
-Finally, Witteveen+Bos contributes to high-quality technical education and training programmes, and events designed to encourage young people to study technical subjects.
+Our corporate culture of trust and entrepreneurship aims to ensure good in-company relationships and care for each other.
+We also ensure that employees gain optimal satisfaction from their work and that we have sufficient in-house talent for career development and promotion, for example to management, professional authority or commercial positions.

 Objective 3: Sustainable business operations

-Objective 4: Economic value
+Objective 4: Financial value